-An effective noise program includes the following elements:
+An effective noise program includes the following elements:a trained program coordinator;

-- a trained program coordinator; worker and JHSC training and education; - worker involvement through the JHSC or worker representative; - noise hazard information made available to the JHSC; - noise surveys; - an engineering program with dates, progress checks and reduction priorities; - a maintenance program monitored by the JHSC; and - annual review/evaluation of the program.
+- worker and JHSC training and education; - worker involvement through the JHSC or worker representative; - noise hazard information made available to the JHSC; - noise surveys; - an engineering program with dates, progress checks and reduction priorities; - a maintenance program - monitored by the JHSC; andannual review/evaluation of the program.

-The success of a noise abatement program depends on worker and management participation.
 Programs should include training requirements covering the effects of noise on hearing, symptoms of hearing impairment, legislative requirements and strategies to eliminate or reduce noise.